Kiiza Eron

-Eron Kiiza (born August 12, 1983) is a Ugandan poet, lawyer and environmentalist.
-He is the co-funder of Kiiza & Mugisha Advocates and CEO of The Environment Shield Limited.
+Eron Kiiza (born August 12, 1983) is a Ugandan poet, lawyer, and environmentalist.
+He is the co-founder of Kiiza & Mugisha Advocates and CEO of The Environment Shield Limited.
 He is an Advocate of the High Court of Uganda, a member of the Uganda Law Society and the East African Law Society.
-Eron was nominated for the 2022 EU Human Rights Defender of the year.
-He was awarded by the National Coalition of Human rights Defenders Uganda in 2020 as the Central Uganda Human Rights Defender of the year.
+Eron was nominated for the 2022 European Union Human Rights Defender of the Year award.
+He was awarded by the National Coalition of Human Rights Defenders Uganda in 2020 as the Central Uganda Human Rights Defender of the Year.
 He was also recognized by LASPNET as an outstanding Public Interest Lawyer in 2022.